MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-speech.md

 ---
-title: Adding Speech Capabilities with Cognitive Services | Microsoft Docs
+title: Add speech capability | Microsoft Docs
-description: Add speech capabilities to your bot with the Bot Framework and Cognitive Services.
+description: Add speech recognition and conversion capability to your bot with the Bot Framework and Cognitive Services.
-keywords: intelligence, speech, acoustic, recognition, cris, recognition
 author: RobStand
 manager: rstand
 ms.topic: intelligence-speech-article